SSWConsulting/SSW.Rules.Content/rules/meeting-bookings/rule.md

 That's it!
 You're all set to let externals book meetings with you hassle-free using Microsoft Bookings! 🎉✨

 Remember, it's important to keep your booking pages up to date and regularly check for new bookings.
 Also, make sure to follow up with any additional instructions or confirmations after a booking is made.
-Good luck! 🤞